Enable Logging to Obtain Traffic Statistics

 - Connection Events

 You can generate events for connections as users generate traffic that passes through the system.
 Enable connection logging on access rules to generate these events.
+You can also enable logging on Security Intelligence policies and SSL decryption rules to generate connection events.

 Connection events include a wide variety of information about a connection, including source and destination IP addresses and ports, URLs and applications used, and the number of bytes or packets transmitted.
 The information also includes the action taken (for example, allowing or blocking the connection), and the policies applied to the connection.